swade1987/simple-go-service/docs/prerequisites.md

 Please note that Docker for Windows requires 64bit Windows 10 Pro or Enterprise Edition as well as Microsoft Hyper-V.

+# 2. Golang

+For installation on Mac please use the following link: [https://golang.org/doc/install#osx](https://golang.org/doc/install#osx)

+For installation on Windows please use the following link: [https://golang.org/doc/install#windows](https://golang.org/doc/install#windows)

-# 2. Docker Hub Account
+# 3. Docker Hub Account

 In order to complete the Docker CI/CD tutorial you will require an account on Docker Hub.